New York Public Library: Main branch building

 The organizers of the New York Public Library, wanting an imposing main branch, chose a central site along Fifth Avenue between 40th and 42nd Streets, on top of the Croton Reservoir.
-Dr. John Shaw Billings, the first director of the library, created an initial design that became the basis of the new building containing a huge reading room on top of seven floors of book stacks, combined with a system that was designed to get books into the hands of library users as fast as possible.
+John Shaw Billings, the first director of the library, created an initial design that became the basis of the new building containing a huge reading room on top of seven floors of book stacks, combined with a system that was designed to get books into the hands of library users as fast as possible.
 The architectural firm Carrère and Hastings constructed the structure in the Beaux-Arts style, and the structure opened on May 23, 1911.
 It was the largest marble structure up to that time in the United States.

 The two stone lions guarding the entrance were sculpted by E.C.
 Potter and carved by the Piccirilli Brothers.
 Its main reading room was contemporaneously the largest of its kind in the world at 77 ft wide by 295 ft long, with 50 ft ceilings.

 An expansion in the 1970s and 1980s added storage space under Bryant Park, directly west of the library.
 The structure was given a major restoration from 2007 to 2011, underwritten by a $100 million gift from philanthropist Stephen A. Schwarzman, for whom the branch was subsequently renamed.
 Today, the branch's main reading room is equipped with computers with access to library collections and the Internet as well as docking facilities for laptops.
 A Fellows program makes reserved rooms available for writers and scholars, selected annually, and many have accomplished important research and writing at the library.

 The Main Branch also contains several historic designations.
 It was declared a National Historic Landmark in 1965, listed on the National Register of Historic Places in 1966, and designated a New York City designated landmark in 1967.
 Astor Hall, first-to-third-floor stairs, and McGraw Rotunda were designated as interior landmarks in 1974. and the Rose Main Reading Room and Public Catalog Room were separately made New York City designated landmarks in 2017.